nwestbury/pyConnect4/README.md

-# pyConnect4
+# pyConnect4: Final Project
+## Authors: Kalvin Eng and Nicholas Westbury
+## CMPUT 275: Lec B1 / EB1
 An implementation of Connect 4 in python's pygame with emphasis on the AI.

 ## Requirements
 - pygame
 - python3

+## Files
+The source code can be found on GitHub: https://github.com/nwestbury/pyConnect4 The files included should be as follows:
+    BasePlayer.py (inherited in Player.py, functions that are used in both the Human and AI Classes) Player.py (the AI and Human Classes, that have their own play functions) board.py (the board containing the pieces)
+    main.py (the primary game loop)
+    piece.py (the graphic piece class)
+    tree.py (the minimax tree)
+    README.md (this file, using MarkDown)

 ## Running Connect 4
-To run the game, cd to directory of the game and enter "python3 main.py" in terminal.
+To run the game, cd to directory of the game and enter `python3 main.py` in terminal.

 To change who plays edit main.py file line 51's player1 and 52's player2